 After a successful launch of the RSG Grow India Summit in Mumbai, we are delighted to publish rankings for the RSG Top 50 Indian Law Firms and the Top 20 Foreign Law Firm India practices.
 This marks the 7th edition of the RSG India Report, and a decade of detailed research and granular analysis of what RSG considers to be one of the high-growth legal markets in the world.
 The report will also feature a new list of Emerging Leaders in the Indian legal market.

 RSGi – resources for law firm leaders and general counsel

 In a new RSGi resource, we distil our learnings from nearly 30 years of researching and analysing the legal profession.
 Specifically, we answer this one question: ‘How can you create and maintain a forward-thinking law firm?’

-Since we launched the FT Innovative Lawyers reports and awards in 2006, we have become intimately acquainted with the challenge that law firm leaders have in creating – and sustaining – a culture of innovation.
-Obstacles such as the billable hour, law firm structures, remuneration systems and the very nature of law as a profession make the challenges perennial.
+We know the challenge that law firm leaders have in creating – and sustaining – a culture of innovation.
+Obstacles such as the billable hour, law firm structures, remuneration systems and the very nature of lawyers as professionals mean that the challenges are perennial.

-It is about far more than knowing the best technologies to use.
+Being a relevant law firm is about far more than knowing the best technologies to use.
 It is about understanding lawyers’ behaviours and what motivates them.
-It is about leadership and management and understanding clients and, finally, it is about what works and what doesn’t.
+It is about leadership and management.
+It is about truly hearing the voice of the client.
+And finally, it is about what works and what doesn’t.